Clean Water Future

 Collaborators: William Ardren, Senior Fish Biologist, W New England Complex, US FWS; Steve McCormick, Research Physiologist, Conte Anadromous Fish Research Center; Dr. Hiroshi Ueda, Hokkaido University; Dr. Andy Dittman, Northwest Fisheries Science Center, NOAA Fisheries

-Results of this research will improve the feasibility of restoring river-runs of Atlantic salmon in Lake Champlain and Lake Ontario.
-Results will provide direct evidence of Atlantic salmon amino acid imprinting and inform the revision of hatchery rearing and release practices to improve fish imprinting and successful homing of adults to their release river.
+Results of this research will improve the feasibility of restoring river-runs of Atlantic salmon in Lake Champlain and other watersheds in the native range of this species.
+Results will provide direct evidence of Atlantic salmon amino acid imprinting and inform the revision of hatchery rearing, release, and water management practices to improve fish imprinting and successful homing of adults to their release river.